SohanVaigankar/beats/README.md

 # Beats Music App

 - a minimalistic reactjs music app with a touch of subtle animations made using pure css

 ### Tech Stack Summary

 - ReactJS
   - makes use of various react hooks like useRef, useEffect, useState, useContext
-- CSS with SASS for styling and animations
+- SASS preprocessor for styling and keyframes for animations
-- Context API for Theme
+- Context API for state management
 - browser/vendor specific styling